 Since that time we’ve been joined by players from all over the world and we’ve taken the Bats to the world.
-We’ve represented at the Gay Games in Sydney, Vancouver, Cologne and next year, we’re off to Paris.
+We’ve represented at the Gay Games in Sydney, Vancouver, Cologne and this year, we’re off to Paris.
 We’ve also competed at the Outgames in Antwerp and the Asia Pacific Outgames in Darwin and Wellington.

-We battle every year for the Julie Murray Cup as part of the Pride Football Tournament, a tournament we co-organise with the Sydney Rangers, a gay men’s team and and the Melbourne Rovers.
+We battle every year for the Julie Murray Cup as part of the Pride Football Tournament, a tournament we co-organise with the Sydney Rangers, a gay men’s team and the Melbourne Rovers.